Carrots2k/MinimalJWT/README.md

-# Welcome to A Simple API with API Authentication and JWT on the go!
+A Simple minimal API with API Authentication and JWT on the go!

 !!!!!